 Before you apply for a job, research the company.
 Talk to people who already work there, check their online website, and use any resource at your disposal to discover as much as possible.

 The more you know about the company before you send them your resume and cover letter, the better your chances at getting an interview.
 Your research of the company might not yield positive results.
 You might discover that the company has great turnaround of employees, or that they don’t pay well or on time.
 This will help you eliminate companies and save yourself the time and effort to obtain a job interview.

 Your resume should not contain information irrelevant to the position you’re applying for.
 Remove everything that doesn’t offer insight into why you would be good at that specific position.
-It might make your resume shorter, however, long resumes are a bad idea – never go longer than two pages.
-You can use detailed descriptions of tasks and responsibilities you held before – which should match the responsibilities of the position you’re applying for.
+It might make your resume shorter; however, long resumes are a bad idea – so never go longer than two pages.
+You should use detailed descriptions of tasks and responsibilities you held before – which ideally will match the responsibilities of the position you’re applying for.